 Through these courses, Visual Arts students are empowered to become self-motivated, resourceful, reflective learners who are adaptable, critical and creative thinkers.

-As part of the Board of Studies Stage 4 curriculum and IB Middle Years Programme, Music is a compulsory subject in Years 7 and 8.
+As part of the NESA Stage 4 curriculum and IB Middle Years Programme, Music is a compulsory subject in Years 7 and 8.
 Classes seek to involve all students in a variety of musical experiences such as performing, composing and listening across a wide range of styles and genres including western music and music of other cultures.

 Year 7 Drama Club